 You may continue your benefits such as medical insurance while on disability for up to a year from your initial date of leave from the university (typically, a year from your first absence for this illness/incidence).
 During this time, you are responsible for paying your portion of the cost of the coverage.

 After the anniversary from your initial date of leave, you will be offered COBRA or retiree health and dental insurance, and you may convert life insurance, AD&D and long-term care coverage to individual policies with the insurance carriers.
+For more information on COBRA benefits, please visit the Continuation of Benefits (COBRA) page.

 If you are approved for Social Security benefits, you can extend your coverage an additional eleven months.
 If you are eligible to be a Rice retiree, then you may enroll in retiree coverage.
 To continue benefits, please contact a member of your Benefits Team to set up a payment plan.